Traveling with Teens

 Let your kids choose some of the outings.
 We’ve done this in most of the places we’ve visited in recent years.
 One reason I really enjoy this ~ they have to do some research to even know what they want to choose!
 Getting your kids involved in the research is important!
 If they are invested (time-wise and choice-wise) in where they are going, they will be more involved.

 Plan for some down time

 Because they are teens and their bodies are still growing, they do need sleep!
 So, plan on it!
 Don’t expect them to be excited to be up at the crack of dawn every day.
 While some days may be long, try to have some days that are more relaxed.
 Maybe find a coffee shop in the early afternoon and just hang out for a while.
 Or check out a local park and bring a book.
 However you do it, try to give them some time and space to relax and recharge.

 Obviously you are going to feed them!
 But, travel with snacks!
-Buy a few boxes of protein bars if you see them on sale and pack them for your trip.
+Buy a few boxes of protein bars or granola bars if you see them on sale and pack them for your trip.
 Then, everyday grab a handful each morning before you head out for the day.
 Also, if your hotel offers a free breakfast or has a bowl of fruit out, grab a couple of apples on your way out for the day.
 They come in handy if your tour goes long or you take the wrong bus!
 We like staying in apartments when we travel because we are able to keep food on hand and cook the majority of our meals.
 This makes the food bills a little smaller, actually, a LOT smaller!